VIAUAD02/laborok/docs/english/github/index.md

     1. After this, cloning and pushing to the repository should work.

-1. If the cloning is successful, **PLEASE CHECK THE ASSIGNMENT MILESTONE INSTRUCTIONS!** The individual part of your solution should _not_ be committed to the repository `master` branch.
+1. The individual part of your solution should _not_ be committed to the repository `master` branch.

     Before you make your first commit, check whether your name and email address are properly configured.
 You can check this using the following commands.